Juul to pay nearly $440 million to settle states' teen vaping probe

 Connecticut Attorney General William Tong announced the deal Tuesday on behalf of the states plus Puerto Rico, which joined together in 2020 to probe Juul's early promotions and claims about the safety and benefits of its technology as a smoking alternative.

 The settlement resolves one of the biggest legal threats facing the beleaguered company, which still faces nine separate lawsuits from other states.
-Additionally, Juul faces hundreds of personal suits brought on behalf of teenagers and others who say they became addicted to the company's vaping products.
+Additionally, Juul formerly headquarted in San Francisco but currently based in Washington DC, faces hundreds of personal suits brought on behalf of teenagers and others who say they became addicted to the company's vaping products.

 The state investigation found that Juul marketed its e-cigarettes to underage teens with launch parties, product giveaways and ads and social media posts using youthful models, according to a statement.